bbauska/W3Cx-2of5/README.md

 -   <b>&lt;head&gt;</b> - The <b><i>head</i></b> element is where you put information
     that does not really appear in the body of the work.
-For example, the <title&gt; of the page, which typically appears on the window containing the page, is defined in the head section.
+For example, the <title> of the page, which typically appears on the window containing the page, is defined in the head section.

 -   <b>&lt;body&gt;</b> - The <b><i>body</i></b> section contains all of the content of